mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 A single adapter cannot work for all `date-fns` versions, because the way functions are exported has been changed in v3.x.

-To use `date-fns` v3.x or v4.x, you will have to import the adapter from `@mui/x-date-pickers/AdapterDateFnsV3` instead of `@mui/x-date-pickers/AdapterDateFns`.
+To use `date-fns` v3.x or v4.x, you need to import the adapter from `@mui/x-date-pickers/AdapterDateFnsV3` instead of `@mui/x-date-pickers/AdapterDateFns`.
 :::

 ```tsx